 WEEDS.
-All rank, noxious, poisonous, harmful, unhealthful vegetation, deleterious to health, and shall include [but is not limited to]the following named plants:
+All rank, noxious, poisonous, harmful, unhealthful vegetation, deleterious to health, and shall include the following named plants:

 - (1) Pigweed (Amaranthus retroflexus).

 - (2) Russian Thistle (Salsola pestifer).

 - (3) Ragweeds (Ambrosia spp.).

 - (4) Lambsquarter.
 (Kenopodium spp.).

 - (5) Kochia.

 - (6) London Rocket (Sisymbrium irio).

 - (7) Flix Weed (Descurainia sophia).

 - (8) Tansy Mustard (Descurainia pinnata).

 - (9) Spurge.

 - (10) Silverleaf Nightshade (Solanum elaeagnifolium).

 - (11) Puncture Vine.

 - (12) Field Bind Weed (Convolvulus arvensis).

 - (13) Purslane.

 - (14) Hoary Cress.

-- (15) Yellow Foxtail (Setaria glauca). - (16) Green Foxtail (Setaria Viridis).
+- (15) Yellow Foxtail (Setaria glauca).

+- (16) Green Foxtail (Setaria Viridis).

-The [Mayor][Mayor's designee] is hereby authorized and delegated the authority and duty to determine if any other plants, due to their unhealthy or dangerous attributes or consequences, should be placed on the list of weeds as defined herein and shall put such plants on said list if, after a hearing based on the evidence before him it appears that such plants do come within the meaning of the term weeds as hereinbefore set out."
+The Mayor's designee is hereby authorized and delegated the authority and duty to determine if any other plants, due to their unhealthy or dangerous attributes or consequences, should be placed on the list of weeds as defined herein and shall put such plants on said list if, after a hearing based on the evidence before him it appears that such plants do come within the meaning of the term weeds as hereinbefore set out."